Baltimore and Potomac Railroad Station: James Garfield assassination

 On July 2, 1881, it was announced in the local newspapers that United States President James A. Garfield would be leaving for his summer vacation.
 En route to board a train to New Jersey, he was shot in the back by assassin Charles Guiteau while walking across the lobby of the Baltimore and Potomac station with James G. Blaine.
 While the president survived the initial shooting, doctors subsequently probed his wounds with non-sterilized objects in a frantic search for the bullet.
-The bacterial infections they introduced to the wound were the likely cause of his eventual death in September.
+The bacterial infections they introduced to the wound were the likely cause of his eventual death on September 19.

 A marker was placed on the train station wall after the death of the President, and a gold star was placed on the floor to mark the spot.
 The marker and the star were lost when the station was razed in 1908.

 Garfield Circle with the James A. Garfield Monument is located six blocks southeast of where he was shot.
 The monument was unveiled on May 12, 1887, while the station was still active and the assassination still in the local memory.

-On March 2, 2019 the National Park Service erected exhibit panels to mark the site of the assassination.
+On March 2, 2019, the National Park Service erected exhibit panels to mark the site of the assassination.